ckrilow/dev-ckrilow/modules/0025-qc_normalization/env/README.md

 # Notes

+## General

 We use conda for version control for command line programs and python pacakges.

+## R

 Conda, however, does not work well with R packages.
-Instead, we use conda to install a minimal R environment and then use the `renv` package for R package versioning.
+One could use conda to install a base version of R. Alternatively, one can pull from from a rocker image (e.g., `rocker/r-ver:3.6.2` instead of `buildpack-deps:curl` or a minimal install like `alpine` ).

+For R package management we use `renv`.

 ```R
 # initialize renv